tigera-solutions/calicocloud-kaas-workshop-demo/modules/ebpf-dataplane.md

 ### For RKE cluster
-> Note: The default gcp vm use kernel 5.3 above, yet please confirm it by ssh to one of nodes and run `uname -r` before moving forward.
+> Note: The default gcp vm use kernel 5.3 above, yet please confirm it by ssh to one of nodes and run `uname -rv` before moving forward.

 1. Deploy the demo app `yaobank`, and run a quick test to trace the source IP address before changing to eBPF dataplane.